LivingCryogen/Hazard/README.md

 Discovering which languages and tools would be used today on the project left unfinished twenty years ago, I landed on Windows Presentation Foundation (WPF).
 Fortunately, Microsoft's C# and the .NET ecosystem has developed a great deal since those early days.
-In retrospect, this decision did narrow the initial focus to desktop development, but I also discovered that MVVM was widely used in web contexts as well (and much more so, it's close cousin MVC), so it appears that the focus might progress naturally to a wider and/or web context in the medium to long term.
+In retrospect, this decision did narrow the initial focus to desktop development, but I also discovered that MVVM was widely used in web contexts as well (and much more so, it's close cousin MVC), so it appears that the focus might progress naturally to a web context in the medium to long term.
 ## Architecture
 *Hazard!* is structured in the Model-View-Viewmodel(MVVM) pattern.